maddy-foley/birdinglogs/README.md

     POSTGRES_PASSWORD=<postgres password>
     POSTGRES_DB=<postgres database>
     ```
- 2. go to your commandline and cd to **/birdinglogs** repo directory.
+ 3. Go to your commandline and cd to **/birdinglogs** repo directory.
 I am working on the docker compose to be one command but it currently needs a few extra steps :)  :
     -   run ```docker volume create bird-data```
     -   run ```docker compose build```
     -   run ``` docker compose up``` *please individually start api container on docker dashboard if it crashes!*